thiippal/abulafia/examples/README.md

 ```

 ## Tutorials
-### Creating a task for classifying images
+### Creating a Task for classifying images

 In this tutorial, we create a YAML configuration file for the `ImageClassification` class.

-This example breaks down how 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 uses YAML files to create and configure crowdsourcing tasks on Toloka.
+This example breaks down how 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 uses YAML files to create and configure Tasks.
 The complete configuration file referred to in this example may be found [here](config/classify_image.yaml).

-First we define a unique name for the crowdsourcing task under the key `name`.
-In this case, we call the task *classify_images*.
+First we define a unique name for the Task under the key `name`.
+In this case, we call the Task *classify_images*.

 Next, we must provide information about the data and its structure under the key `data`.
 For this purpose, we define three additional keys: `file`, `input` and `output`.